MicrosoftDocs/win32/desktop-src/choose-your-technology.md

 -   Access to performance-oriented instruction sets like SSE and AVX through intrinsic functions.
 -   Efficient, type-safe generic programming by using templates.
 -   Efficient and safe containers and algorithms.
--   DirectX in particular Direct3D and DirectCompute.
+-   DirectX, in particular Direct3D and DirectCompute.
--   C++ AMP
+-   C++ AMP.

 ### C++ for games and graphics-rich applications